vdclab/vdclab-wiki/OrthoDB.md

 {.links-list}

 ## Notes from Users
-This website gives a lot of informations of proteines families.
+This website gives a lot of informations of proteins families.
 The distribution of the family in the tree of life is very cool.
-> This database has been done base on several methods of clustering/annotation, these make the families of orthologs robusts and trustworthies.
+> This database has uses several methods for clustering/annotation, these make the families of orthologs robusts and trustworthy.
 {.is-success}